 Survivor of a previous attack

+This year, Edgar says she will mark the 20th anniversary of her mother's death, by snuggling in bed and watching those musicals her mother loved so much.
 The Jamaican-born Griffith was Edgar's stepmother but raised Edgar since she was 2 years old.
 Griffith was a loving wife, a voracious reader, an excellent cook and a true admirer of musicals.
 She also believed strongly in helping her community and the people around her.

 At home, she had an open-door policy with friends and neighbors.
 She believed in taking action when she saw something wrong, Edgar says.
 She also refused to be ruled by fear.